dreibh/hipercontracer/README.md

 Hint: You can use extension .gz for GZip, .bz for BZip2, .xz for XZ, or none for uncompressed output into the output CSV file!

 See the the manpage "hpct-query" for all options!

+To convert the results to CSV format, use for example:
+- hpct-results-tool ping.results.xz --output ping.csv.gz
+- hpct-results-tool traceroute.results.xz --output traceroute.csv.gz

+# Examples to Process Results from CSV

+See [src/examples](src/examples) for some examples.

+## GNU R

+See [src/examples/install-packages.R](src/examples/install-packages.R) to get the necessary library packages installed!

+- ./r-ping-example ../ping.csv
+- ./r-traceroute-example ../traceroute.csv.gz